 FAQ During Covid-19

-How do I return my Absentee Ballot for the August 11, 2020 Primary?
+How do I return my absentee ballot for the November 3, 2020 election?

 Ballots may be returned via the USPS in the envelope provided with your ballot.